itslanguage/itslanguage-docs/docs/api/profiles.md

 # Profiles

-Profiles contain information about a User.
-A User does not need a Profile.
+A user does not require a profile, providing this information is optional.
+Providing profile information is recommended.
+Accurate profile information helps to train the speech models and improves the quality.

 ## Create a profile